FAQs

 -

-Kore built, owns and operated its modules, but project structures vary.
+Kore builds, owns and operates its modules, but project structures vary.
 Kore can support different development and operating models depending on the site, partner ecosystem, and finance plan.

 -